yasminenassar/01-adder/README.md

 `tests/tests.json` and `tests/yourTests.json` to populate the test cases.
 - Simply run `make` at root folder of the project to run all the test cases.
 - Your functions/programs must compile and run on ieng6.ucsd.edu.
-- Most of the points, will be awarded automatically, by evaluating your functions against a given test suite.
+- Most of the points will be awarded automatically, by evaluating your functions against a given test suite.
 - Run `make ghci` instead of `stack ghci` if you need to access the interpreter.

 ### Adding new Tests